RBische/node-async-context/README.md

 # node-async-context (asyncctx)

-This module allows you to create a asynchronouse execution context for JavaScript or TypeScript
+This module allows you to create an asynchronouse execution context for JavaScript or TypeScript

 > NOTE: This module is based on [async-hook](https://github.com/AndreasMadsen/async-hook), which in turn is based on the undocumented API [AsyncWrap](https://github.com/nodejs/diagnostics/blob/master/tracing/AsyncWrap/README.md)